kubevirt/containerized-data-importer/doc/metrics.md

 Progress of volume population.
 Type: Counter.

 ### kubevirt_cdi_storageprofile_info
-`StorageProfiles` info labels: `storageclass`, `provisioner`, `complete` indicates if all storage profiles recommended PVC settings are complete, `default` indicates if it's the Kubernetes default storage class, `virtdefault` indicates if it's the default virtualization storage class, `rwx` indicates if the storage class supports `ReadWriteMany`, `smartclone` indicates if it supports snapshot or CSI based clone.
+`StorageProfiles` info labels: `storageclass`, `provisioner`, `complete` indicates if all storage profiles recommended PVC settings are complete, `default` indicates if it's the Kubernetes default storage class, `virtdefault` indicates if it's the default virtualization storage class, `rwx` indicates if the storage class supports `ReadWriteMany`, `smartclone` indicates if it supports snapshot or CSI based clone, `degraded` indicates it is not optimal for virtualization.
 Type: Gauge.

 ### kubevirt_cdi_upload_pods_high_restart
 The number of CDI upload server pods with high restart count.
 Type: Gauge.